Lectures on LHC Physics: Higgs physics

+The integral measure is $d^4q/(i \pi^2)$, or $d^nq/(i \pi^{n/2})$ for an arbitrary number of space--time dimensions.
+This removes any over--all factors $2$ and $\pi$ from the expression for the scalar integrals, as we will see below.
+Applied to the tensor integral in Eq.\eqref{eq:tensorint} the reduction algorithm gives us

 The first term not proportional to any scalar integral has a curious origin.
-It comes from a combination of $\ope(\epsilon)$ terms from the Dirac trace in $n=4-2\epsilon$ dimensions and a two-point function which for the integration measure $1/i \pi^2$ always includes the ultraviolet divergence $1/\epsilon$.
+It comes from a combination of $\ope(\epsilon)$ terms from the Dirac trace in $n=4-2\epsilon$ dimensions and a two-point function which using the integration measure $1/i \pi^{n/2}$ always includes an ultraviolet divergence $1/\epsilon$.
+Note that these terms appear in the calculation in spite of the fact that the final result for the effective gluon--Higgs coupling is finite.

 Scalar integrals we can for example calculate using the Feynman parameterization

 but we usually obtain shorter analytical expressions using the \underline{Cuskosky cutting rule} which links the imaginary part of a diagram or a scalar integral to the sum of all cut Feynman graphs.